What is the GAPS Diet?

 The real reason I moved to the Full GAPS Diet is twofold:

 1. I wasn’t going to the bathroom like I should – like at all.
 That’s not normal.
-I definitely needed to add some things in to keep the ‘ole system moving.
+I definitely needed to add some things in to keep the ‘ole digestive system moving.

 2. The Full GAPS Diet is still hard, and I feel like if my face is going to heal from GAPS, it would do so on the full diet, too.